 Among the Seme people, Mikayi, the mother of the Luo tribe, sheltered herself at Kit Mikayi after her long journey down the Nile.

 Whatever legend tickles you more, Kit Mikayi occupies an important place among the Lou.
 They believe that if any man with a problem visits the rocks after the elders have sacrificed a goat at the site, the stones will solve his issues and make his wishes come true.
-Only men were allowed near the rocks in the past, but both genders are these days welcome.
+Only men could go near the rocks in the past, but both genders are these days welcome.

 Nowadays, the Kit Mikayi Rock Development Group manages the site.
 The group plans to construct a banda where visitors can get refreshments and accommodation.
 The place is a popular local pilgrimage site for followers of the Legio Maria sect.
 Sect members camp at the rock for weeks on end in prayer ad fasting hoping to get answers.